-Eleven regular monthly board meetings were held during the course of 2020.
-As a result of the Covid-19 pandemic, some were held in person, some were held electronically, and some were held as a 'hybrid'.
-The Annual Meeting was held on January 8, 2020.
+Eleven regular monthly board meetings were held during the course of 2021.
+The Annual Meeting was held on January 7, 2021.
 One budget hearing of the Board was held during the year.
 Meetings were held in accordance with Minnesota's open meeting law and meeting minutes are available on the District's website at www.tworiverswd.com.